Deepakt46/MovieBuzz/README.md

 3. **Drawer Navigation**: Simplify access to logout and other features.
 4. **Responsive Design**: A consistent experience across Android and iOS devices.
 5. **GetStarted Screen**: Welcomes users with an introduction on their first launch.
+6. **Filter Movies**: User can filter movies based on languages in trending movies screen and upcoming (FrontEnd side)
+7. **Search Movies**: User can search and find which ever movie they want

 ---